Sam McCall: 2013–2015

-2016–present
+2016–2024

 Jason and Sam began to reconnect, as Jason started to experience memory flashes while spending time with Sam.
 When Elizabeth's house was broken into, Jason asked for Sam's help investigating.
 Sam figured out that Elizabeth and Jason's son, Jake, was responsible.
 Sam ended up getting seriously injured when she discovered the truth, but Jason was able to rescue her.
 Though the two reconnected, Sam decided to get a divorce, wanting to not pressure Jason to remember their past.
 Jason agreed, and the two divorced, but started dating.
 Jason ends up recovering his memories after getting into an accident, and reunites with Sam.
 Sam went into hiding with Jason after Nikolas Cassadine (Tyler Christopher) disappeared, and Jason was accused of killing him.
 She and Jason figured out that Nikolas faked his death, and tracked him down to Cassadine Island.
 Before they could bring Nikolas back, they were taken hostage by Valentin Cassadine (James Patrick Stuart).
 Sam and Jason escaped, and managed to free the other hostages.
 They returned to Port Charles, and cleared Jason's name.
 Soon after, Sam found out she was pregnant, and was thrilled until she found out that she could have been exposed to malaria.
 Sam shares her news with Jason; despite the potential risk to the baby, Jason is elated.
 He proposes to Sam, and they get engaged again.
 Sam learns she is malaria free, assuring her the baby is healthy thanks to their new friend Hamilton Finn (Michael Easton).
 She and Jason get married again.